All Episodes

 They don't want people to focus on an underling.

-They want Gonzalez and then they want Rove.
+They want Gonzalez, and then they want Rove.

-It's Chip Reed talking with their uh anchorette, Amy Roebuck, who said, Chip, what kind of tone do you think we can expect from the senators on this committee?
+It's Chip Reed talking with their anchorette, Amy Roebuck, who said, Chip, what kind of tone do you think we can expect from the senators on this committee?

 What's going on here is that they are making clear that there are bigger fish to fry out there.

-They don't want Kyle Sampson to look like the bad guy, the symbol of everything and the reason that everything went wrong here.
+They don't want Kyle Sampson to look like the bad guy, the symbol of everything and the reason that everything went wrong here, because what they're really trying to do is trace this up the line to Gonzalez and Karl Rove and perhaps others.

-So they don't want to, you know, unload on this guy, make it look like he made all the mistakes, and in a sense, uh exonerate people above him.
+So they don't want to, you know, unload on this guy, make it look like he made all the mistakes, and in a sense, exonerate people above him.

 And here's a couple sound bites.

-Chuck Schumer uh talking to Kyle Sampson.
+Chuck Schumer talking to Kyle Sampson.

 Here's Schumer first.

-Now notice he asks the questions and answers them in the question.
+Now, notice he asks the questions and answers them in the question.

-He said, okay, that the mistake that occurred here was that information you had, Kyle Sampson had was not shared with individuals within the department.
+He said, okay, that the mistake that occurred here was that information you had, Kyle Sampson had, was not shared with individuals within the department.

 Is that true or false?